SuperOfficeDocs/superoffice-docs/user-guide/en/project/project-guide/working-with.md

 # Work with project guides

-If a project guide has been defined for a project type that you specify for a project, the following happens:
+If a project guide is defined for a project type that you specify for a project, the following happens:

 * The first status in the project guide is selected in the **Status** field on the main **Project** card.
 * Follow-ups and/or documents for the status are listed on the **Project guide** section tab.